Technion-Kishony-lab/quibbler/README.md

-even specific elements thereof, are affected, thereby vastly saving unnecessary recalculations. *Quibbler*, therefore, facilitates hands-on interactions with data in ways that are not only flexible, fun and interactive, but also traceable, well-documented, and highly efficient.
+even specific elements thereof, are affected, thereby vastly saving unnecessary recalculations. *Quibbler*, therefore, facilitates hands-on interactions with data in ways that are not only flexible, fun and interactive, but also traceable, reproducible, and computationally efficient.

-### Checkout our "Best Quibble" competition!
+### Check out our "Best Quibble" competition!
 We just launched *Quibbler* in [PyData Tel-Aviv](https://pydata.org/telaviv2022/).
 We are seeking engagement from users and developers and are also eager to learn of the range of applications for *Quibbler*.